RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/Movers-RosettaScripts.md

 **[[SymFoldandDockSlideTrialMover]]** | Slide symmetric subunits together

 ## EnzmaticMovers
-These Movers share a common interface and simulate the activity of enzymes on a Pose, such as virtual post-translational modifications.
+These Movers share a common interface and simulate the activity of enzymes on a `Pose`, such as virtual post-translational modifications.

 Mover  | Description
 ------------ | -------------
-**[[GlycosyltransferaseMover]]** | Simulates the activity of specific biological glycosyltransferases and oligosaccharyltrasferases by glycosylating a Pose.
+**[[GlycosyltransferaseMover]]** | Simulates the activity of specific biological glycosyltransferases and oligosaccharyltrasferases by glycosylating a `Pose`.
-**[[KinaseMover]]** | Simulates the activity of specific biological kinase by phosphorylating a Pose.
+**[[KinaseMover]]** | Simulates the activity of specific biological kinase by phosphorylating a `Pose`.

 ##See Also